 The debate is ever-lasting – and the war never-ending!
 We are talking about the Internet browser wars here.
 A lot has been discussed about them recently.
 Some say Google Chrome is the fastest of ‘em all.
-Others prefer Mozilla Firefox, some swear by Internet Explorer, and some very few by Safari.
+Others prefer Mozilla Firefox, some swear by Internet Explorer, and some very few by opera or Safari.
 However, when it comes to being the most secure browser, Internet Explorer wins hands down.
 Here is another example of it.

 I tried experimenting a bit about how safe the browsers are when it comes to saving and displaying passwords and this experiment led me to dump Firefox forever and maybe will dump Chrome too in the near future.